List of Game Boy accessories: PediSedate

 The PediSedate is a patented device that was aimed for use in hospitals to help children relax when they are about to be put under for surgery or a medical procedure.
 It is a pair of headphones that plugs into a Game Boy and has a cup that goes over the child's nose and releases the anesthetic gas.

+64 GB Cable

+The 64 GB Cable was an accessory designed by Marigul Management to connect the 64DD to a Game Boy Color, allowing data to be transferred between the two as well as using the GBC as a second screen, similar to the GameCube Game Boy Advance Cable.
+While demonstrated at Space World 1999, the accessory was never released, presumably due to the failure of the 64DD.

+Page Boy

+The Page Boy was a device that plugged into the Game Boy Color's cartridge port, with a port of its own on the back, capable of connecting the Game Boy Color to the internet via radio signals.
+Using a proprietary piece of Game Boy software, the Page Boy would allow users to perform searches, send messages to other users, and view news, weather, and previews for upcoming games.
+Following the cancellation of the WorkBoy, the device's primary engineer Eddie Gill pitched the Page Boy to Nintendo of America in 1999.
+Nintendo expressed interest and spent three years in research and development on the device.
+However, it was determined that it would not be cost-effective for users outside the United States to connect to the requisite wireless networks, limiting the accessory's potential scope, and development was cancelled in 2002.
+The Page Boy's existence was not publicly known about until 2022, when game historian Liam Robertson profiled it after learning of its existence from Gill while researching the WorkBoy.

 Unlicensed accessories

 GBA Steering Wheel

 A steering wheel for the GBA which uses the shoulder buttons to move.

 EZ Flash

 The EZ Flash is a cartridge that provides a MicroSD slot such that a card loaded with GBA game ROM files can be inserted, allowing playback of multiple games, including cheat games or games that only use ROMs, not physical cartridges.
 The built-in firmware also allows other functions such as save states, cheat features, ROM and engine patching, as well as playback of GB, GBC, and NES games.

 Game Changer

-The Game Changer allows you to insert your GBASP into it, put 3 games into the Game Changer, and then switch between them manually.
+The Game Changer was an accessory manufactured by Radica Games for the GBA SP.
+It is designed to connect to the SP's cartridge slot, and has three cartridge slots of its own around the sides, allowing users to insert three games and manually switch between them.